zpm-zsh/check-deps/README.md

 * Nodejs
 * Zsh plugins

 ### How to use from plugins

-Ad to your plugin some of these instructions
+Add to your plugin some of these instructions

 ```sh
 # For package managers append to these arrays another item: